melonjs/melonJS/README.md

 -------------------------------------------------------------------------------
 Here is how you can build your own copy of the docs locally :

-    $ cd melonJS (if not already in the melonJS directory)
+    $ cd melonJS # if not already in the melonJS directory
     $ grunt doc

 The generated documentation will be available in the `docs` directory

 Testing
 -------------------------------------------------------------------------------
-The recommended way to test is to start the `connect` server in the keepalive mode:
+The recommended way to test is to use the `serve` task:

-    $ grunt connect:keepalive
+    $ grunt serve

-Then navigate to http://localhost:8889/ in your browser.
-Stop the `connect` server when you are done by pressed `Ctrl+C` in the terminal.
+Then navigate to http://localhost:8000/ in your browser.
+Stop the server when you are done by pressed `Ctrl+C` in the terminal.

 To run melonJS tests in node simply run the following: